 In addition, we collect other personal information when you interact with the Conference in various ways, such as:

-When you register for an Account at the Conference Management System (hereinafter referred to as "CMS"), we also ask you to provide your email address (in lieu of a user name) and a password (stored encrypted).
+When you create an Account at the Conference Management System (hereinafter referred to as "CMS"), we also ask you to provide your email address (in lieu of a user name) and a password (stored encrypted).
 If you choose to submit a proposal for a meeting or an event (e.g., tutorial presentation), we record meeting and event specifications, the date of the event, and, for corporate events, information on your organization (name, billing details).

 If you choose to participate to the Conference Exhibition, we record booth specifications and, for corporate participations, information on your organization (name, billing details).